pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ::

-    Usage: pywbemcli class find [COMMAND-OPTIONS] CLASSNAME-REGEX
+    Usage: pywbemcli class find [COMMAND-OPTIONS] CLASSNAME-GLOB

-      Find all classes that match CLASSNAME-REGEX.
+      Find all classes that match CLASSNAME-GLOB.

-      Find all classes in the namespace(s) of the target WBEMServer that match the CLASSNAME-REGEX regular expression argument and return the classnames.
+      Find all classes in the namespace(s) of the target WBEMServer that match the CLASSNAME-GLOB regular expression argument and return the classnames.
-      The CLASSNAME-REGEX argument is required.
+      The CLASSNAME-GLOB argument is required.

-      The CLASSNAME-REGEX argument may be either a complete classname or a regular expression that can be matched to one or more classnames.
+      The CLASSNAME-GLOB argument may be either a complete classname or a regular expression that can be matched to one or more classnames.
 To limit the filter to a single classname, terminate the classname with $.

-      The regular expression is anchored to the beginning of the classname and is case insensitive.
-Thus, `pywbem_` returns all classes that begin with `PyWBEM_`, `pywbem_`, etc. '.*system' returns classnames that include the case insensitive string `system`.
+      The GLOB expression is anchored to the beginning of the CLASSNAME-GLOB, is is case insensitive and uses the standard GLOB special characters (*(match everything), ?(match single character)).
+Thus, `pywbem_*` returns all classes that begin with `PyWBEM_`, `pywbem_`, etc. '.*system*' returns classnames that include the case insensitive string `system`.

-      The namespace option limits the search to the defined namespace.
+      The namespace option limits the search to the defined namespaces.
       Otherwise all namespaces in the target server are searched.

       Output is in table format if table output specified.
 Otherwise it is in the form <namespace>:<classname>